michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. I am counted with them that go down into the pit: I am as a man that hath no strength:

-5. Free among the dead, like the slain that lie in the grave, whom thou rememberest no more: and they are cut off from thy hand.from: or, by
+5. Free among the dead, like the slain that lie in the grave, whom thou rememberest no more: and they are cut off from thy hand.

 6. Thou hast laid me in the lowest pit, in darkness, in the deeps.